-Each spring, Mountain Pygmy-possums wake up from their annual hibernation, hungry for nutritious Bogong Moths to eat so they can raise their young.
+Each spring, Bogong Moths start to migrate, up to 1,000 km, to Australia's alpine zone.
+Mountain Pygmy-possums also wake up from hibernation, hungry for the nutritious Bogong Moths to eat.

 What are Mountain Pygmy-possums?

 With big ears, large eyes, a curly tail and weighing only around 45g, Mountain Pygmy-possums are arguably Australia's cutest possum.
 They are also Australia's only hibernating marsupial, making them extra special.

 They are classified as Critically Endangered, with fewer than 2,000 left in the wild and their most recent and urgent threat is the loss of their spring food source, the Bogong Moth.
 During spring 2018, in the worst affected population, more than 95% of females lost their young when moths largely failed to arrive.

 Mountain Pygmy-possums are one of the 27 local threatened species that Zoos Victoria are fighting tirelessly to save from extinction.

 Where have the Bogong Moths gone?